 presented at a compound annual rate, as percent changes from the

-series where 2009=100.
-Annual data are presented both as index number
+where 2009=100.
+Annual data are presented both as index number series and

-productivity and costs news release are rounded to one decimal place.
+and costs news release are rounded to one decimal place.
 All percent

 changes in this release and on the BLS web site are calculated using

 index numbers to three decimal places.
-These index
+These index numbers are available

 Information in this release will be made available to sensory-impaired